NOTICE OF SPECIAL MAGISTRATE ORIENTATION

 The Clerk of Circuit Court serves as the Clerk to the Value Adjustment Board (VAB).
 The VAB consists of two County Commissioners, one School Board member and two citizen members and makes the final decisions regarding appeals of assessed valuation of property and homestead, widow(er)s and disability exemptions, denial of agricultural (greenbelt) classifications and portability issues.
 The Clerk is responsible for receiving VAB petitions, scheduling hearings, all administrative paperwork, and notifying petitioners of the decisions of the VAB.

 For a general overview of the VAB process, please refer to the Petitioner Information Sheet.
-To review a list of law and regulations governing the VAB process, please refer to our Law and Links section.
+To review a list of law and regulations governing the VAB process, please refer to the Law and Links section.

 Where can I get a petition?